dnstld/nextjs-github-graphql-api-playground/README.md

-# JUCR.de Web Builder Challenge (Next.js 15 + TypeScript + Apollo GraphQL)
+# Next.js 15 + TypeScript + Apollo GraphQL

-Create a Next.js 15 application that uses the GitHub GraphQL API to display a repository list and a repository detail page.
+Next.js 15 application that uses the GitHub GraphQL API

 ## How to test